 Questions should be directed to email@example.com or give us a call at 310.338.7704.

 Our admissions committee utilizes a holistic evaluation process in the review of applicants to the program.
 We consider the applicant's: life experiences, ability to handle a rigorous course load, service and volunteer work and their potential to become a competitive applicant to dental or medical school.
 Applications will be reviewed once a complete application packet is received.
-Interviews will be conducted on a rolling basis (Nov-Feb).
+Interviews will be conducted on a rolling basis (Dec-March).
 A small cohort of 15-20 students are accepted on a yearly basis and are expected to begin taking courses during the first summer session (mid-May).
 The traditional program that the majority of students complete is 14 months (mid-May to mid-June the following year).
 Some students may have the option to extend the program by starting in the Fall (late August) or by taking fewer courses each term.
 Start dates will be discussed at the interview.

 - Bachelor’s degree from a US accredited school.

-Less than five science pre-requisite courses.
-Having more than 5 science courses will not necessarily preclude you from applying, but it is primarily a career changer program.
-Contact the office if you have more than 5 pre-reqs.
+- Recommended to have less than five science pre-requisite courses.
+Having more than five science courses will not preclude you from applying, but it is primarily a career changer program.
+Contact the office if you have questions about your pre-requisites.

-1 semester of Calculus strongly preferred prior to starting the Fall semester (Students who have AP credit for Calculus must demonstrate successful completion of math as an undergraduate).
+- 1 semester of Calculus (and Statistics) is strongly preferred prior to starting the Fall semester (Students who have AP credit for Calculus must demonstrate successful completion of math as an undergraduate).

 - 1 semester of Sociology and Psychology are recommended prior to starting the program or can be taken at LMU.